Pyenb/Keychron_mice_software_updater/readme.md

 A: I used [Inno Setup](https://jrsoftware.org/isinfo.php) to create the installer.
 This is because I wanted to make the installation process as easy as possible.
 Also it makes uninstalling and starting the software on startup easier.

+**Q: Why does the software need admin privileges?**

+A: The official Keychron software needs the admin privileges to install their software.

 ## Thanks to

 - [wkentaro](https://github.com/wkentaro) for making [gdown](https://github.com/wkentaro/gdown)